scrodgit/MotA/README.md

 ## Will MotA be updated?
 I will update MotA for as long as I play.
 The code will always be open-source, so anyone with the aptitude could simply succeed me and make it their own.

-==WIP==
+## ==WIP==
 NOTE: No compiled binaries will be posted on Git.
-Links to download will be provided at release/
+Links to download will be provided at release.